Arunesh-Gour/Pixie/docs/project/reports/ClosureReport.rst

 Process
 -------
-1. Only class members were involved in this project as this is a group project.
+1. Only closed group members were involved in this project as this is a group project.
 2. Every member contributed to the project as this is the collaborative idea of each involved.
 3. Every member contributed equally in all phases of development - from